 Being grateful is a discipline and a practice, and does require conscious effort.
 However, if you keep doing it consistently, it will soon become an inherent part of how you live your life.

-Question: What will you do to avoid being exposed to negativity as a result of reading this post?
+Question: What can you do to avoid being exposed to negativity?